 Through its evolution within the Hip-Hop world, b-boying enjoys a symbiotic relationship with graffiti, rap, DJing, and the various other manifestations of the Hip-Hop scene.
 B-boying has transcended generations and cultures, transforming itself through time from a local subculture to a global phenomenon.
 And, unlike many subcultures that remain largely “underground”, B-boying is regularly on the mainstream, public stage.
 Dance competition TV shows and Hip-Hop and pop concerts often feature B-boy performances, raising the question: to what degree has B-boying adopted mainstream elements?

-Race in the B-boy scene
+Race, Authenticity, and Sub-cultural Capital in the B-boy scene

-Gender in the B-boy scene
+Gender in the B-boying

 Planet B-Boy – American Documentary about Breakdance & Hip Hop (2008)